top of page

 I drew all the time as a child - somehow I'd figured out then that art was my way of understanding the world.
 My dad even made me a table with wheels so that I could have my desk and pens in every room (I was an only child so I guess I must've been following them around drawing while they were doing their stuff in our house).

 For many reasons (traumatic tales for another day) I stopped drawing when I had to give up art A-level to concentrate on more 'academic' subjects like classics and literature.
-Although I left Loughborough Uni with a 2:1 degree in English, I didn't pick up my pens again until 2023 when I started creating little pictures for my four kids.
+Although I left Loughborough University with a 2:1 degree in English, I didn't pick up my pens again until 2023 when I started creating little pictures for my four kids.

 Dogs, flamingoes, giraffes...I was drawing each of them an animal at night so they'd wake up to a little picture with a 'love you' message and the date.
 I loved it so much, not only was it mentally restorative and replenishing, it felt like 'coming home' and I wish so much that I'd never stopped drawing all those years ago.